vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/AUDIT-EVENTS.md

 Hot-add to a running VM bypasses the normal workflow of powering off before reconfiguration, indicating either urgency or an attempt to avoid triggering power-state monitoring.

 **Tuning Note**: Backup solutions often attach disks to proxy VMs for backup operations.
-Without whitelisting, this rule generates false positives during backup windows.
+Without allowlisting, this rule generates false positives during backup windows.

-- **Whitelist by MoRef ID, not VM name**: Use the VM's Managed Object Reference ID (e.g., `vm-1234`) rather than display name.
+- **Allowlist by MoRef ID, not VM name**: Use the VM's Managed Object Reference ID (e.g., `vm-1234`) rather than display name.
 Attackers can rename a staging VM to `Veeam-Proxy-99`, but the MoRef ID of a legitimate proxy is assigned by vCenter and not under attacker control.
 - **Time-bound exceptions**: Alert on backup proxy activity outside scheduled backup windows
 - **Target validation**: Alert if backup proxies attach disks from VMs they don't normally back up